thoukydides/.github/CONTRIBUTING.md

 To keep the codebase consistent and manageable, I do not accept pull requests.
 Any submitted PRs will be closed without merging.

 Thank you for understanding.

+## AI Assistant

+To help manage and triage issues, this project uses an AI assistant ([Dosu](https://dosu.dev/)).
+It may:

+* Comment on new issues to ask clarifying questions
+* Cross-reference related issues or discussions
+* Close issues that appear stale

+The assistant follows the guidelines I have defined, but it is not infallible.
+If its response is unhelpful or mistaken, feel free to ignore or correct it.
+I periodically review its actions and adjust its behaviour as needed.